userlerueda/LTRCLD-1451/LAB_GUIDE.md

 * We tried to give emphasis to networking aspect.

 ## Time management
 * There are 10 Sections, with an estimated completion time of 3 hr.
-30 min.
+30 min. !!![edit]
 * Every section has estimated time to complete.
 This is an estimate only.
 Please feel free to spend as much time as you like.
 * Please plan a 5 min break, as needed, around 2 hr. mark or after completing sectio-X !!![comeback to edit]